Deviantcoin/Wallet-2021/src/test/README.md

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since FLS already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since DEV already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).